Policy 1080 – Educational Equity

 -

-Provide culturally responsive and relevant curriculum inclusive of but not limited to perspectives from Black, Asian American and Pacific Islander, Latinx, LGBTQ+, indigenous peoples, individuals with disabilities, and other marginalized and oppressed peoples excluded or underrepresented in the current curriculum.
-The curriculum will use differentiated approaches and resources to meet the needs of every student in accordance with Policy 8000 Curriculum.
+Implement a culturally responsive and relevant curriculum inclusive of but not limited to perspectives from Black, Asian American, Native Hawaiian, and Pacific Islander, Hispanic/Latine, LGBTQIA+, Indigenous Peoples, individuals with disabilities, minoritized religious groups, and other marginalized and oppressed peoples excluded or underrepresented in the current curriculum.
+The curriculum teaches students to be global citizens who appreciate and value diverse cultures.

 -